 In Japan, SIM free mobile phones and public WiFi are not very common although these days the number of cafés and restaurants offering free WiFi access is increasing.

 So if you are traveling in Japan for a couple of weeks or so, you might want to arrange a prepaid SIM before you come to Japan.
 For security purpose, in Japan, you can NOT simply go to a store and purchase a prepaid SIM.
 And without a SIM card, you cannot really use your phone to make or receive phone calls, surf the Internet, or use your map app to find out locations.
 I know it will be a lot of trouble.
-So I will find out how to get a prepaid SIM in Japan as soon as possible and give you the update here.

-But another option is to rent a mobile WiFi router.
-I found a site where you can rent a mobile WiFi router for a really reasonable price.
+So I found a site where you can rent a mobile WiFi router for a really reasonable price.
 You order online, pick up the device at the airport when you arrive, and return it at the airport when you leave.
 The site is in English, Korean, Chinese, and Japanese.
 It's this site↓

 During the high seasons, they might rent out all the devices that they have, so you might want to order one as soon as you booked a flight.

-If you are planning to live in Japan for a longer time, I would definitely recommend you "【WiMAX2+】 " for your mobile and Internet services.
+And if you are planning to live in Japan for a longer time, I would definitely recommend you "【WiMAX2+】 " for your mobile and Internet services.
 This is one of the cheapest mobile phone service providers in Japan and you can also get a WiFi router, too.